Carlo Ancelotti is facing something of a defensive crisis for the clash with los Che, who parted company with coach Miroslav Djukic during the week

-The Italian will be without center back pairing Raphael Varane and Pepe for the trip to Mestalla, the former is absent with a knee injury while the latter is suspended after collecting his fifth booking of the season in the 2-2 draw at Osasuna.
+The Italian will be without centre-back pairing Raphael Varane and Pepe for the trip to Mestalla, the former is absent with a knee injury while the latter is suspended after collecting his fifth booking of the season in the 2-2 draw at Osasuna.

 Ancelotti did receive a boost in midweek, however, as Sergio Ramos' red card that he collected in the Osasuna fixture was rescinded, though Gareth Bale was ruled out on Saturday.

 Nacho was chosen to feature in Real's 2-0 victory over Xativa in the Copa del Rey on Wednesday, and the 23-year-old could fill the void alongside Ramos.

-Real is looking for a swift response to the disappointing draw at Osasuna, where strikes from Isco and Pepe not cancelled out Oriol Riera's double.
+Real are looking for a swift response to the disappointing draw at Osasuna, where strikes from Isco and Pepe not cancelled out Oriol Riera's double.

-The draw ended a run of five straight victories for the Liga giant, and saw the gap to leader Barcelona and second-placed Atletico Madrid extend to five points.
+The draw ended a run of five straight victories for the Liga giants, and saw the gap to leaders Barcelona and second-placed Atletico Madrid extend to five points.

-Recent history suggests Real will emerge victorious, with the Santiago Bernabeu outfit registering victories on it last four visits to Mestalla in the league.
+Recent history suggests Real will emerge victorious, with the Santiago Bernabeu outfit registering victories on their last four visits to Mestalla in the league.

-Indeed, Real has not lost in its previous 10 encounters with Valencia in all competitions.
+Indeed, Real have not lost in their previous 10 encounters with Valencia in all competitions.